-Lauch of Microcompetencies, a freemium AI service to build and compare skills maps of areas, companies and individuals.
+Lauch of Microcompetencies, a first freemium AI service in headai history, enabled building and comparing skills maps of areas, companies, and individuals.
 The user can e.g. match his/her CV to open jobs.
 The legendary text_to_skills call is introduced among many others.

 Matchmaking in Slush Shanghai 2017

 Headai algorithms link together the attendees based on their textual descriptions.
 By the time, Harri Ketamo and Peter Vesterbacka, the founder of Slush, had already discussed the idea of creating an AI matchmaking tool for investors and companies.
 This would culminate later into Business Finland's cooperation with the Dealflow AI components.

 A lot of media attention in 2017.
 Harri Ketamo interviewed by the MTV3 channel during Slush in Helsinki.